 STAY: Hotel Warner

-Now, the Hotel Warner is an Historic Hotel of America on the National Historic Register.
-Though it’s not luxurious in the posh, chic sense: with its traditionally decorated guest rooms, granite bathrooms, small indoor pool, and workout room, The Warner is a reasonably price upscale option in West Chester.
+Now, the Hotel Warner is a Historic Hotel of America on the National Historic Register.
+Though it’s not luxurious in the posh, chic sense: with its traditionally decorated guest rooms, granite bathrooms, small indoor pool, and workout room, The Warner is a reasonably priced upscale option in West Chester.
 Just steps from the action on Gay and Market Streets – it’s one of the best-located hotels in town.
-Rooms from $109 per night.